raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

 In the simulation, the **tree management** slider controls the speed that new trees grow.
-If you move the slider to the right it speeds up the growth, whilst if you move it to the left it slows down the growth.
+If you move the slider to the right, it speeds up the growth; if you move it to the left, it slows down the growth.
 When the slider is at the right, the simulation waits one second to plant a tree, and when it is at the left it waits six seconds to plant a tree.

  ![image of the slider maths](images/slider-maths.png)